WebBreacher/untappdScraper/README.md

          12      Eastview School,  IL  [41.684709, -88.342738]
 ```

-All scripts should produce HTML output files that show the geolocated content.
+All scripts (with a valid Google/Bing API key) should produce HTML output files that show the geolocated content.
 An example is below:
 ![image of sample output](example_output.png)

 If your web page shows "For Development Purposes Only" watermarks, you will need to edit the HTML file and add your Google API key for JavaScript Maps API.
 Add `key=YOUR_GOOGLE_API_KEY` to the end of the maps.googleapis.com line like this: `https://maps.googleapis.com/maps/api/js?libraries=visualization&sensor=true_or_false&key=YOUR_GOOGLE_API_KEY`